jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### Standard Error

-  When you type a command that does not execute succesfully it returns an error message to the __standard out__.
+  When you type a command that does not execute successfully it returns an error message to the __standard out__.
 Perhaps the message is *"file or directory not found:"* that is printed to the screen.
 But that error is not part of the __standard out__, it is part of __standard error__.
-Standard error can be useful for logging and debiggin purposes.
+Standard error can be useful for logging and debugging purposes.
 If you have a command you want to execute but you want to suppress the __standard error__ from showing on the screen, yet log it to a file, you can do so.

-#### Surpressing Standard Out and Error
+#### Suppressing Standard Out and Error

-  Each of the standards can be referenced numberically.
+  Each of the standards can be referenced numerically.
 The first element is ___standard in__ which has the implied value of __0__ or no value at all.
 The next element, __standard out__ has the value of __1__.
 The final element, __standard out__ can be referenced by the number __2__.
-Note in the script below we are redirecting standard out and error to seperate file which can be used for debugging our shell script later on.
+Note in the script below we are redirecting standard out and error to separate file which can be used for debugging our shell script later on.
 Standard out and standard error and be redirected together in the bash shell with a single ```&``` in front of an angle bracket.
 ```bash
 sudo apt-get -y update 1>/tmp/01.out 2>/tmp/01.err
 sudo apt-get -y install nginx 1>/tmp/02.out 2>/tmp/02.err
 service nginx start 1>/tmp/03.out 2>/tmp/03.err
 ```

 > __Exercise:__ Use the single angle bracket to redirct the output of a command to a file.
 Techncally this command is a "1" followed by an angle bracket ">" but the one is implied and can be left out.
 What happens when you try this command: ```ls -l > ./dir-list.txt; cat ./dir-list.txt```

 > __Exercise:__ You can surpress the standard error output as well by redirecting it to a file.
 What happens when you type this? ```ls -l /new-top-secret 2> ./error-report.txt; cat ./error-report.txt```

 > __Exercise:__ Both standard out and standard error can be redirected together.
 This is useful if you are running a script as a system process or as part of a scheduled task.
 What happens when you type these commands? ```ls -l ~; ls -l /new-top-secret &> error-and-out.txt ```

 > __Exercise:__  As a final convention anytime you want to *throw away* or completely surpress output you can redirect it to ```/dev/null```.
 This directory is called the *bit bucket* or the *black hole* any output directed to it is destroyed irrevocably.
 It is useful if you just want a command to execute but not display and output or error messages.
-This is best used in shell script when looking for the existance of a command binary or file.
-You just want the afirmation that the file exists not any output.
+This is best used in shell script when looking for the existence of a command binary or file.
+You just want the confirmation that the file exists not any output.
 What happens when you type the ```ls -l /topsecrect 2> /dev/null``` command?

 ## History and Usage of Pipes